 The watchdog on the primary serial port and USB communication is disabled by default.
 Enable it and set the reset time on the communication menu.
-See "Watchdog" on page 72 and "Watchdog Reset Time" on page 72.
+See "Watchdog" on page 69 and "Watchdog Reset Time" on page 69.
 Select the watchdog option for the alarm function to indicate a timeout with the alarm output.
 See "Alarm Output" on page 50 and "Alarm Function" on page 57.
 The power controller resumes normal operation when communication is reestablished.

-When the secondary port is configured for Modbus® TCP, Profibus DP or Profinet, the watchdog feature is enabled when the port's access is set to read and write.
+For the secondary port configured to use Modbus® TCP, Profibus DP or Profinet, the watchdog feature is enabled whenever the port's access is set to read and write.
 The reset time is fixed at 35 seconds.
-When the watchdog times out the three read-write parameters in the holding registers are set to zero (0): Command Bits, Set Point and Out Scale.
+When the watchdog times out the three read-write parameters in the Holding Registers are set to zero (0): Command Bits, Set Point and Out Scale.
 The power controller resumes normal operation when communication is reestablished and the desired values are written to these three parameters.
-To disable the watchdog on port 2 and control the power output locally, set the access to read-only.
-See "Port 2 Access" on page 67.
+To disable the watchdog feature on port 2 and control the power output locally, set the access to read-only.
+See "Port 2 Access" on page 63.
 This feature does not apply when using EtherNet/IPTM.